Doctor of Nursing Practice (DNP)

 Recruitment Events

-The deadline for 2024 applications will be around February 2024.
-You will be able to apply starting around the November/December timeframe.
+The deadline for 2024 applications will be 11 February 2024.
+You will be able to apply on 1 October 2023.
 Be sure to check this website for more information.

 Recruitment Events: